tandrewnichols/indeed/README.md

 ## Grouping

-You can create groups of chains which are, also, evaluated left to right, using the properties `And`, `But`, `Or`, and `Xor`.
+You can create groups of chains, which are also evaluated left to right, using the properties `And`, `But`, `Or`, and `Xor`.
 They do what you would expect:

 ```javascript
 if (indeed(a).or(b).And.indeed(c).test())